jmgress/futureofswe/slides/Slides.md

 ---

+# AI as a Teammate, Not a Tool

+- AI isn’t replacing your team—it’s joining it
+- Like a great teammate, it doesn’t wait for instructions
+- It watches, understands, and suggests—proactively
+- But like any teammate, it still needs guidance

+> *“Think of AI as the pair programmer that never sleeps.”*

+---

 # AI Writing Code ≠ Ignoring DevOps

 > "When we say AI will write the code, we don’t mean we’re skipping the discipline."